Classicking120/MdClassicComplaint/readme.md

-2. Admin View Individual Complainant Complaint:  This Content allows admins to quickly locate and review all complaint tickets asssociated with a particular Complainant using their username or matric no.
+2. Admin View Individual Complainant Complaint:  This Content allows admins to quickly locate and review all complaint tickets associated with a particular Complainant using their username or matric no.